 5. George Washington and Jefferson National Forests, Virginia

 Outdoor adventurers will find solace in the George Washington and Jefferson National Forest.
 These two natural wonderlands combine to cover one of the largest public land areas in the eastern U.S. This nature-lovers playground is perfect for those who want to rest, recharge, and unplug from the daily grind.
 Among these parks are seventeen designated wilderness areas, which are filled with babbling brooks, miles of streams, and thousands of miles of hiking trails.

 You can take a scenic drive down the Blue Ridge Parkway, which cuts through this lush paradise for one of the most beautiful rides in the country.
 For skilled hikers, make the trek up to Mount Rogers, Virginia's tallest peak, for 360-degree views or check out the High Knob Fire Lookout Tower.
 At an elevation of 4,107 feet, you can see for miles and miles.

 Continue to recharge with a stay at the Tru by Hilton Roanoke Hollins, less than five miles from the George Washington and Jefferson National Forests.
 Large family-sized rooms (kids stay free) have mountain views, and the hot breakfast is included in the budget-friendly rates.

 6. Mount Vernon, Virginia

 Mount Vernon is a must-see when visiting Virginia.
-This was the plantation house of George Washington, our nation's first president and is on the National Registry of Historic Houses.
+This was the plantation house of George Washington, our nation's first president and is on the National Registry of Historic Places.
 The picturesque estate is located on the banks of the Potomac River near Alexandria.
-The house dates back to the mid-1700s, and on its grounds visitors will find plenty of tours, from walking through the beautifully manicured gardens to touring the Mansion.
-You will also meet many farm animals along the way.
+The house dates to the mid-1700s, and on its grounds visitors will find plenty to see and do, from walking through the beautifully manicured gardens to touring the Mansion.

 7. Shenandoah National Park, Virginia